rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 For now you can leave everything else under this tab as it is.
 If you close this tab and scroll down you should now be able to see an additional set of parameters listed in the **Priors** panel for the birth, death, sampling rates and the origin time parameter.

-For the birth, death, and sampling rate parameters we'll use an exponential prior with a mean = 0.1.
+For the birth, death, and sampling rate parameters we'll use exponential priors with mean = 0.1.
 This matches values that are typically estimated for these parameters in paleobiology.

 > From the drop down menu next to **birthRateCanonical** select **Exponential** and expand the options.
-Change the mean of this distribution to 0.1.
+Change the mean of this distribution to **0.1**.

 <figure>
 	<a id="fig:16"></a>